ramez72/NewsScraper/README.md

 Requirements
-1) Running solr with article core
-[if core not availanle create with the command cd solr-version/bin solr create -c article
+1) Running solr with article core if core not availanle create with the command \n cd solr-version/bin\n solr create -c article
-]

 2)Java 10 or higher
 3) maven